Behnam-sn/Castle-Docusaurus/docs/oop/design-patterns/design-patterns.md

 ### Compound Patterns

 A Compound Pattern combines two or more patterns into a solution that solves a recurring or general problem.

+### Bridge

+Use the Bridge Pattern to vary not only your implementations, but also your abstractions.

+### Builder

+Use the Builder Pattern to encapsulate the construction of a product and allow it to be constructed in steps.

+### Chain of Responsibility

+Use the Chain of Responsibility Pattern when you want to give more than one object a chance to handle a request.

+### Flyweight

+Use the Flyweight Pattern when one instance of a class can be used to provide many virtual instances.

+### Interpreter

+Use the Interpreter Pattern to build an interpreter for a language.

+### Mediator

+Use the Mediator Pattern to centralize complex communications and control between related objects.

+### Memento

+Use the Memento Pattern when you need to be able to return an object to one of its previous states;
+For instance, if your user requests an “undo.”

+### Prototype

+Use the Prototype Pattern when creating an instance of a given class is either expensive or complicated.

+### Visitor

+Use the Visitor Pattern when you want to add capabilities to a composite of objects and encapsulation is not important.

 ## References